ec-europa/eiopa-styleguide/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)

-The EIOPA (EIOPA) is a library of components applicable to all European Commission websites (hosted under ec.europa.eu domain).
-The library contains all available components which you can use to build your website.

-The Digital Transformation team (DTT) - a cross European Commission team led by DGs COMM, DIGIT, and DTT - is the owner of this library.

 All library elements are accompanied with

 * documentation: what the component is intended for and recommendations regarding its usage